ximet/awesome-best-practices/platforms/nodejs/bestPracticesNodeJS.md

 - #### Use try-catch

 Try-catch is a JavaScript language construct that you can use to catch exceptions in synchronous code.
-Use try-catch, for example, to handle file(json, org and other) parsing errors as shown below.
+Use try-catch, for example, to handle file(JSON, org and other) parsing errors as shown below.

+***

+- #### Don’t use synchronous functions

+Synchronous functions and methods tie up the executing process until they return.

 ***